-Recently updated for 2018, historical migrations map showing where Americans have moved throughout the years.
+Recently updated through 2017, historical migrations map showing where Americans have moved throughout the years.

 According to the latest information published by the U.S. Census Bureau the percentage of people that move every year equates to 14% of the population (or roughly 40 million).
 People move for a variety of reasons: housing, jobs, family, etc. Being aware of migration patterns can provide you a better idea on the behavior of Americans.
 The following historical U.S. migration study will provide you the states with the largest influx of moves and the states that have the most outbound moves.

 2017 US Migration Report

 Key Takeaways from 2017 Migration Report

 - This is the first year Arizona has been the leader in inbound moves.
 They have come in second each of the last 3 years.

 - Illinois topped the outbound moves list for the 3rd time since 2011.

 - For the last 5 years, the states with the highest move totals haven’t changed.
 They are as follows: Florida, California, and Texas.